emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * **Efficient Media Management:** Simplify handling of large media libraries without manual uploads.

-* **Resolve Media Import Failures:** Fetch the list of failed images import, edit and reimport for a complete and accurate media library.
+* **Resolve Media Import Failures:** Get the list of failed images import with summary logs.
+Edit and reimport for a complete and accurate media library.

 = Migration & One-Click Import for Faster Website Data Transfers =

 Need to move content from one WordPress or WooCommerce site to another?
-WP Ultimate CSV Importer offers Migration and One-Click Import feature, so you can do the content migration in just a few clicks, no need to manually configure field mappings or other settings.
+WP Ultimate CSV Importer offers Migration and One-Click Import feature.
+You can now do the content migration in just a few clicks, no need to manually configure field mappings or other settings.

-This feature requires the [Export Addon](https://wordpress.org/plugins/wp-ultimate-exporter), which gives you access to a special Migrate option during export.
+This feature requires the [Export Add-on](https://wordpress.org/plugins/wp-ultimate-exporter), which gives you access to a special Migrate option during export.

-Here’s how it works:
-1. On your source site, go to the Export tab.
-2. Choose post type then configure necessary export settings like file name, type, and other settings.
-3. After you completed configuring the export settings, click the Migrate button provided beside the Export button.
-4. The plugin will generate a ZIP file that includes your data along with all field mapping settings.
-5. Next in the download page, click the Bundle option to download as zip file.
-Your migration bundle will be downloaded.
-3. Now upload this ZIP file (as-is, no need to unzip) into the Import/Update section on your destination site.
-4. The plugin will detect it as a migration package and display a One-Click Import button.
-5. Click it, and it will automatically do all configurations pre-applied and directs to the Import page.
-6. You can just click Import, and run the import.

-If you want more detailed instructions, refer to our [Migrate & One Click Import Options detailed documentation](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/migrate-wordpress-and-woocommerce-data?utmsource=web&utmcampaign=readme&utmmedium=wporg).
+Refer to more detailed instructions on our [Migrate & One Click Import documentation](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/migrate-wordpress-and-woocommerce-data?utmsource=web&utmcampaign=readme&utmmedium=wporg).

+Watch the video tutorial below related to how to migrate and one click import data with Ultimate CSV Importer.

 [youtube https://www.youtube.com/watch?v=NiBx2fqX1kc&pp=0gcJCcEJAYcqIYzv]

+= Slim SEO Import & Export Support =

+Managing SEO during migrations or other updates becomes much easier with the new Slim SEO import/export support.
+Instead of manually re-entering metadata, you can now move all Slim SEO fields in a single import process.
+Save time and prevent SEO mistakes.

+* Preserve your SEO rankings during site moves or rebuilds

+* Bulk import Slim SEO metadata via CSV, Excel or other files and optimize your pages or posts in minutes

+* Bulk export Slim SEO meta data in minutes to your Google Sheets, or other files

+* Avoid manual data entry that often leads to missing or inconsistent SEO fields

+Slim SEO Free is fully supported, and Slim SEO Pro compatibility is available in our Pro version.

+= Events Calendar Import & Export Support =

+Updating or migrating large sets of events is now much more efficient.
+With full Events Calendar support, you can easily import new events or move your entire events library between websites in minutes.

+How this benefits you:

+* Quickly migrate event data without manual recreation

+* Save hours when importing dates, venues, or organizers in bulk

+* Keep event schedules consistent across multiple sites or environments

+* Avoid data loss with reliable, structured export and re-import

+* Manage large event datasets easily, even with recurring or complex schedules

 = Popular Plugins Integration =

+Here are the list of plugins, we've added import and export compatibility with WP Ultimate CSV Importer.

-* Advanced Custom Fields (ACF): Basic, Choices, jQuery, and WYSIWYG fields.
+* Advanced Custom Fields (ACF): Basic, Choices, jQuery, and WYSIWYG fields
 * MetaBox Plugin ~ Basic & Limited Advanced fields.
 (Now supports OpenStreetMap and Custom Icon fields)
-* Pods ~ CPT and All Fields.
+* Pods ~ CPT and All Fields
-* JetEngine ~ Basic fields (CPTs & CCTs).
+* JetEngine ~ Basic fields (CPTs & CCTs)
-* Toolset Types ~ Basic fields.
+* Toolset Types ~ Basic fields
-* Custom Field Suite plugin.
+* Custom Field Suite plugin
-* CPT UI.
+* CPT UI
 * WooCommerce ~ Products, Coupons, Orders, Reviews, Customers, and Refunds.
-WooCommerce products are imported with categories, tags, gallery images, and attributes.
+WooCommerce products are imported with categories, tags, gallery images, and attributes
-* WooCommerce Product Bundles Plugin.
+* WooCommerce Product Bundles Plugin
-* WooCommerce Billing & Shipping Information.
+* WooCommerce Billing & Shipping Information
-* WordPress SEO Plugins: AIOSEO (free & pro), RankMath SEO FREE, SEOPress (free & pro), Yoast SEO.
+* WordPress SEO Plugins: AIOSEO (free & pro), RankMath SEO FREE, SEOPress (free & pro), Yoast SEO
-* WPML (posts & pages).
+* WPML (posts & pages)
-* Polylang Free.
+* Polylang Free
-* Polylang for WooCommerce Plugin.
+* Polylang for WooCommerce Plugin
-* WP Job Manager Plugin.
+* WP Job Manager Plugin
-* TotalPress Custom post types, Custom Fields & more ~ CPTs, Custom Fields.
+* TotalPress Custom post types, Custom Fields & more ~ CPTs, Custom Fields
-* WP Customer Reviews.
+* WP Customer Reviews
-* LearnPress plugin ~ Courses, Lessons, Quizzes, Orders, and Questions.
+* LearnPress plugin ~ Courses, Lessons, Quizzes, Orders, and Questions
-* LifterLMS plugin ~ Courses, Coupons, Reviews, Lessons.
+* LifterLMS plugin ~ Courses, Coupons, Reviews, Lessons
-* MasterStudy LMS plugin ~ Courses, Lessons, Quizzes, Questions, and Orders.
+* MasterStudy LMS plugin ~ Courses, Lessons, Quizzes, Questions, and Orders
-* BuddyPress Import.
+* BuddyPress Import
-* bbPress ~ Topic, Reply, and Forum.
+* bbPress ~ Topic, Reply, and Forum
-* Post Expirator Plugin.
+* Post Expirator Plugin
-* Featured Image from URL (FIFU).
+* Featured Image from URL (FIFU)
-* YITH Barcodes.
+* YITH Barcodes
-* YITH Cost of Goods.
+* YITH Cost of Goods
-* Membership plugins: WP-Members, Members.
+* Membership plugins: WP-Members, Members
-* WPComplete.
+* WPComplete
-* Exmage image.
+* Exmage image
-* Elementor Templates.
+* Elementor Templates
-* ChatGPT OpenAI.
+* ChatGPT OpenAI
-* Business Directory Plugin.
+* Business Directory Plugin
-* Advanced Classifieds & Directory Pro.
+* Advanced Classifieds & Directory Pro
-* GeoDirectory.
+* GeoDirectory
-* PPOM (Personalized Product Option Manager) fields.
+* PPOM (Personalized Product Option Manager) fields
+* Slim SEO
+* Events Calendar
 * And more...

+Find more integrations in our [Importer Pro third-party supported plugins documentation](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/how-to-import-csv#6-toc-title?utmsource=web&utmcampaign=readme&utmmedium=wporg).

 = Top WordPress CSV Importer Features =

-Easily handle bulk imports and migrate thousands of records in minutes with the plugin’s powerful tools.
-The free version also includes supports for **Advanced Custom Fields (ACF)**, however, with limited field compatibility, including **Basic fields**, **Choices**, and **JQuery fields**, making it simple to manage and import custom data.
+Easily handle bulk imports and migrate thousands of records in minutes.
+The free version includes supports for **Advanced Custom Fields (ACF)**, JetEngine, Toolset Types, MetaBox, and Pods, however, with limited field compatibility.
+For ACF, we support **Basic fields**, **Choices**, and **JQuery fields**.
+If you require a complete fields support for any Custom Fields plugin, please upgrade to [WP Ultimate CSV Importer PRO version](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html?utm_source=web&utm_campaign=readme&utm_medium=wporg).
+You can try the import and export of JetEngine CCTs with the latest version.

 = WordPress CSV Import Features =